damianhakert/damianhakert.github.io/source/posts/2016-12-22-gitlab-8-15-released.html.md

 is happening and having all this version-controlled, ready to collaborate and iterate on.

-See [XX:XX]() in the video for a quick demo of Auto Deploy, as it is available in GitLab 8.15.
+See [1:42](https://youtu.be/m0nYHPue5RU?t=102) in the video for a quick demo of Auto Deploy, as it is available in GitLab 8.15.

 For this first iteration, we ship Auto Deploy with a template for deploying to an external OpenShift cluster.
 You can use any Heroku buildpack to create the
 Docker image (thanks to [Herokuish](https://github.com/gliderlabs/herokuish))